Harmonic maps of finite uniton type into inner symmetric spaces

-These two harmonic maps have a simple relationship, i.e., they share the meromorphic extended framing and the normalized potential ( see Theorem 4.28 of \cite{DoWa1} and Theorem \ref{thm-noncompact} therein).
-Here the meromorphic extended framing and the normalized potential are holomorphic/meromorphic data related to a harmonic map in terms of the language of the DPW method \cite{DPW}, which is a generalized Weierstrass type representation for harmonic maps into symmetric spaces.
-Interpreting the work of Burstall and Guest, one will see that for harmonic maps of finite uniton type into a compact symmetric space, their normalized potentials take values in some nilpotent Lie subalgebra (of the originally given finite dimensional complex Lie algebra) and their extended meromorphic frames take values in the corresponding nilpotent Lie subgroup.
-This is actually a subgroup of the associated loop group, but it takes values in a finite dimensional unipotent Lie group (see Theorem \ref{thm-finite-uniton2}, or also Theorem 1.11 \cite{Gu2002}).
-Combining these results, one will be able to characterize all harmonic maps of finite uniton type into non-compact inner symmetric spaces by characterizing all the meromorphic extended frames and the normalized potentials of harmonic maps of finite uniton type into compact inner symmetric spaces, which , according to the theory of Burstall and Guest, can be classified.
+These two harmonic maps have a simple, but very important relationship: they share the {same} meromorphic extended framing and the normalized potential (see Theorem 1.1 of \cite{DoWa13} and Theorem \ref{thm-noncompact} in this paper).
+Here the normalized extended framing and the normalized potential are meromorphic data related to a harmonic map in terms of the language of the DPW method \cite{DPW}, which is a generalized Weierstrass type representation for harmonic maps into symmetric spaces.

-The problem of describing all harmonic maps of finite uniton type into a non-compact inner symmetric attracted the authors' interest, when they developed a loop group description of Willmore surfaces, which are globally related with special harmonic maps into the non-compact inner symmetric space $SO^+(1,n+3)/SO^+(1,3)\times SO(n)$ (\cite{Bryant1984}, \cite{Ejiri1988}, \cite{Helein}, \cite{DoWa1}).
-The classification of Willmore two-spheres in $S^{n+2}$ has been an open problem since Ejiri's work in 1988 \cite{Ejiri1988}.
-It is natural to try to solve this open problem by using the theory stated above.
-In view of what was said above, generalizing the work of Burstall and Guest to non-compact (inner symmetric) cases is therefore the first problem one needs to solve.